plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 ## Carried by the sangha

 I hear the sound of the Great Bell and the chanting of the brother in the distance, inviting us to the meditation hall, like a call in the night, encouraging all the lost souls to unify in prayer.
 With tenderness, I notice all the moving shadows slowly gathering towards this place of spiritual communion.
-I feel carried by a siblinghood that shares the same aspiration: cultivating mindfulness energy to embrace all that is, without discrimination, with understanding and love.
+I feel carried by a siblinghood that shares the same aspiration: cultivating the energy of mindfulness to embrace all that is, without discrimination, with understanding and love.
 I smile…

 I reach the old stone barn which has been marvelously transformed into a meditation hall by the brothers who have tread this path before us.
 I stop for a moment to contemplate the stained glass, illuminated by a few candles from the inside.
 I enter the hall gently and bow before the altar.
 Some of the brothers are already sitting on their cushions.
 The quiet atmosphere of dedication instantly immerses me in a sacred dimension.